Campus of the University of Illinois Urbana-Champaign: Noble Hall

 Noble Hall was built in 1952.
 Like Flagg Hall, it used to be a residence hall but is now affiliated with the College of Fine and Applied Arts.
 Its lower-level houses an ink lab, which makes available a selection of traditional ink printing and binding techniques.
 Noble Hall also offers research project and doctoral student workspace for the School of Urban and Regional Planning.

 Art and Design Building

 The Art and Design Building is located on the Northeast corner of Fourth and Peabody in Champaign.
 It was constructed during 1958–1959 and called the Art and Architecture building.
 It now houses the main office and classrooms for the School of Art and Design.
 The Link Gallery, which features university and high school student artwork throughout the year, connects the Art and Design building with the Krannert Art Museum.
 The A+D building hosts a variety of resources for Art Students.
 These include computer labs, printers, studio and workshop space, and a checkout window allowing students to rent equipment.

+Education Building

+The Education Building is directly east from the Krannert Art Museum and houses the College of Education.
+The Education Building was built in 1964 and designed by the university architectural professor A. Richard Williams.